Speaker Profile

 ABOUT

-Additionally, Bird and Rapinoe recently re-launched their podcast, A Touch More: The Podcast, this year.
-Initially an Instagram Live series originating during the height of the pandemic, A Touch More: The Podcast (originally titled A Touch More) quickly garnered a large following for its honest and wide-ranging conversations, which has continued since the re-launch of the show.
-Sue and Megan also serve as EPs on the podcast via their A Touch More production banner.
+Bird and Rapinoe re-launched their podcast, A Touch More: The Podcast, last year.
+Originally an Instagram Live series that began during the height of the pandemic, the show quickly gained a large following for its candid and wide-ranging conversations, which has continued since the re-launch of the show.
+Sue and Megan serve as executive producers of the podcast through their A Touch More banner.
+The show was recently named one of Apple’s “Shows We Love” for 2024 and won the Webby Award for Best Sports Podcast this year.
+In May, Bird debuted her first solo podcast, Bird’s Eye View, focused on the current WNBA season.
+The show has already brought in record numbers.

 Sue Bird